 - Divide the batter into both pans and bake for 50 - 60 minutes, or until a toothpick comes out clean when inserted into the center of the bread. (don't start checking until you are 45 - 50 minutes in).
 Cool in the pan, then turn out to cool completely on a wire rack.

-- While the bread is cooling, mix all but the last three ingredients for the glaze in a saucepan and bring to a boil, whisking constantly for one minute.
-Remove from heat and stir in the vanilla, then gradually add the powdered sugar.
+- While the bread is cooling, mix the sugar, butter, and heavy cream for the glaze in a saucepan and bring to a boil, whisking constantly for one minute.
+Remove from heat and stir in the vanilla.
+Gradually add the powdered sugar.
 Add in the salt.
 Pour over the cooled cake.